-Co-author and Cooler co-founder, began his career with Deloitte, continued as a director of an award winning IT company, and then founded and spent ten years as a management trainer and coach in his own practice in the commercial sector.
+Co-author and Cooler co-founder, began his career with Deloitte, continued as a director of an award-winning IT company, and then founded and spent ten years as a management trainer and coach in his own practice in the commercial sector.
 Having spent six years on the boards of Friends of the Earth and chairing its Engagement, Fundraising and Communications committee, he chaired the "Energy" writing group of "Manchester: A Certain Future".
-He now sits on the advisory boards of a number of EU funded projects, and is a director of Manchester 's Climate Change Agency, and The Manchester Climate Change Board.
+He now sits on the advisory boards of a number of EU funded projects.

-Phil Korbel: Director
+Phil Korbel: Director of External Relations